voxeet/comms-sdk-unreal/docs/docs/tutorial/common-setup.md

 You can initialize the plugin from multiple places, such as the game instance or the level Blueprint, but in this example, we will use the First Person Character Blueprint since it is already in the template.

-1. in the Content Browser, open `All -> Content -> FirstPerson -> Blueprints -> BP_FirstPersonCharacter`.
+1. In the Content Browser, open `All -> Content -> FirstPerson -> Blueprints -> BP_FirstPersonCharacter`.
 If you set up the project from a C++ template, click `Open Full Blueprint Editor`.

 2. Add `Dolby.io Observer` as a component and add a handler for the [`On Token Needed`](../blueprints/Events/on-token-needed) event.
 Wire the nodes as presented in the following example and paste your client access token into the [`Dolby.io Set Token`](../blueprints/Functions/set-token) node.